naufiero/abaco/README.rst

   ``num`` to specify a number of workers to have (default is 1).
 Note that when an actor has multiple workers, messages will be processed in parallel.
 We can also delete a worker by making a DELETE request to the worker's URI.

-- Privileged containers: By default, all actor containers are started in non-privileges mode, but when registering an actor, the user can specify the actor is ``privileged`` in which case containers will be started in privileged mode with the docker daemon mounted.
+- **Privileged containers**: By default, all actor containers are started in non-privileged mode, but when registering an actor, the user can specify that the actor is ``privileged``, in which case the actor's containers will be started in privileged mode with the docker daemon mounted.
 This can be used, for example, to kick off automated Docker builds of other images.

-- Stateless actors: By default, actors are assumed to be statefull (that is, have side effects or maintain state between executions), but when registered, an actor can be set as "stateless" indicating that they can be automatically scaled (that is, add additional workers) without race conditions (see below).
+- **Stateless actors**: By default, actors are assumed to be statefull (that is, have side effects or maintain state between executions), but when registered, an actor can be set as "stateless" indicating that they can be automatically scaled (that is, add additional workers) without race conditions (see below).

-- Health checks and auto-scaling: currently, abaco runs a health check process to ensure that workers are healthy and available for messages in an actor's queue.
-The health check agent can create new workers and/or destroy existing workers as needed, depending on an actor's queue size.
+- **Health checks and auto-scaling**: currently, abaco runs health check processes to ensure that workers are healthy and available for processing messages in an actor's queue.
+Health check agents can create new workers and/or destroy existing workers as needed, depending on an actor's queue size.
 We are currently working on formalized policies that can be set in the ``abaco.conf`` file to allow for more robust auto-scaling, including that of stateless actors.

-- Hot updates and graceful shutdowns: workers can be sent a "shutdown" command which will cause the worker to exit.
+- **Hot updates and graceful shutdowns**: workers can be sent a "shutdown" command which will cause the worker to exit.
 If the worker is currently processing an actor execution, the execution will conclude before the worker exits.
 When updating an actor's image, abaco first gracefully shuts down all workers before launching new workers with the updated image so that actors are in effect updated in real time with no downtime or execution interruption.

-- Scalable architecture and Multihost deployments: Abaco was architected to scale easily to meet the demands of large workloads across thousands of actors.
-While the quickstart launched all abaco processes (or actors!) on a single host, but the system can be deployed and scaled up across any number of hosts.
+- **Scalable architecture and Multihost deployments**: Abaco was architected to scale easily to meet the demands of large workloads across thousands of actors.
+While the quickstart launched all abaco processes (or actors!) on a single host, the system can be easily deployed and scaled up across any number of hosts.
 See the ``ansible`` directory for scripts used to deploy abaco in production-like environments.
 For more information on the abaco architecture see (https://github.com/TACC/abaco/blob/master/docs/architecture.rst).
   UPDATE: with the announcement of
   Docker 1.12 and embedded orchestration, parts of this section will be updated to make deploying on a swarm cluster seamless and automatic from the compose file.

-- Configurable: Many aspects of the abaco system are configured in the abaco.conf file.
+- **Configurable**: Many aspects of the abaco system are configurable via the abaco.conf file.
 The example contained in this repository is self-documenting.

-- Multi-tenant: A single deployment can serve multiple organization or "tenants" which have logical separation within the abaco system.
+- **Multi-tenant**: A single abaco instance can serve multiple organization or "tenants" which have logical separation within the system.
 The tenants can be configured in the ``abaco.conf`` file and read out of the request through either a JWT or a special tenant header.

-- Integration with the Agave (http://agaveapi.co/) science-as-a-service API platform: abaco can be used as an "event processor" in conjunction with the Agave API platform.
+- **Integration with the Agave (http://agaveapi.co/) science-as-a-service API platform**: abaco can be used as an "event processor" in conjunction with the Agave API platform.
 When deployed and configured with Agave's JWT authentication, abaco will inject the necessary authentication tokens needed for making requests directly to Agave APIs on behalf of the original end-user.
 Additionally, we are developing base images that contain Agave language SDKs and other tools so that